This guide provides a brief outline of the foreign company registration options in Australia.

 A registered foreign company in Australia is not a separate legal entity from the parent company.
 This is similar to establishing a representative office or branch of a foreign company in another country.

-Incorporation steps of a proprietary company
+Incorporation steps to establish a registered foreign company

 There are three key steps to setting up a registered foreign company in Australia.